-Homemade Granola Bars are one of my best healthy snacks for kids.
+Homemade Granola Bars are one of my go-to healthy snacks for kids.
 They’re super easy to make, require minimal added sweeteners, have a texture that even babies and younger toddlers can chew, and store SO well.
 And you can make them allergy-friendly as needed too!

-Healthy Homemade Granola Bars
+Soft-Baked Granola Bars

 There’s a subtle peanut butter flavor in this healthy bar recipe, though you can trade in almond butter or sunflower seed butter if you prefer.
 The nut or seed butter adds healthy fats, which help this bar satisfy those little bellies longer.